 - Pharmaceutical factories

-Regardless of their nature, all these industrial buildings share the need to manage complex engineering information to speed up project completion and ensure operational efficiency.
-The permanent need for better industrial processes, larger units, complex installations or industrial equipment is pushing for innovations that can speed up the engineering design process.
+Regardless of their nature, all of these industrial buildings share the requirement to manage complex engineering information to speed up project completion and ensure operational efficiency.
+The permanent need for better industrial processes, larger units, complex installations or industrial equipment is driving the race for innovations that can speed up the engineering design process.

-Enabling plant engineers and industrial designers to virtually test and optimize their designs, SimScale is contributing to the development of a more efficient production supporting plant optimization efforts.
-Using the SimScale simulation platform, designers could validate experimental results, running parametric studies and mixing different simulations methods.
+By enabling engineers to virtually test and optimize their designs, SimScale is contributing to the development of a more efficient production supporting plant optimization efforts.
+Using the SimScale simulation platform, engineers could validate experimental results, run parametric studies and mix different simulations methods.

-Let’s see a few plant specific simulation examples available in SimScale Public Projects showing various projects for industrial buildings pollution, specific indoor behavior of different halls and better design of heat exchangers.
+Let’s see a few plant-specific simulation examples available in the SimScale Public Projects Library that demonstrate various projects for industrial buildings pollution, indoor air quality, ventilation systems, equipment and more.

 Pollution Control with Airflow Analysis

 As discussed, key factors in plants design are pollution factors.
-In this chimney pollution analysis, the gases diffusion into the atmosphere through a chimney of a plant was simulated.
+In this chimney pollution analysis, the diffusion of gases into the atmosphere through the chimney of a plant was simulated.
 For simulation purposes, the fluid volume around the plant has been extracted via a local CAD software and was uploaded as a STEP file, consisting out of a single solid.

 For the simulation setup, a steady-state turbulent fluid flow analysis type in addition to a passive scalar model for the exhaust gases was used.
 This assumes that the gas itself does not have an impact on the fluid flow but is transported with the flow.
-Also molecular diffusion effects are accounted for – depending on the velocity field of the flow, it is however often very small in comparison to the convective transport effects.
+Additionally, depending on the velocity field of the flow, molecular diffusion effects are accounted for; however, it is often very small in comparison to the convective transport effects.
 The simulation results show the concentration of carbon dioxide in the atmosphere.
-This way, we can see how the gas is distributed within the environment and to take the better decisions related to plant chimney location, optimal high and other airflow characteristics.
+Through this, we can see how the gas is distributed within the environment and make better decisions related to plant chimney location, optimal height, and other airflow characteristics.

 Simple Hall Airflow Simulation

-Many times in plants design, the simple indoor configuration should be analysed.
-In this airflow analysis of a simple hall with open doors, the airflow domain including the inner part of the hall as well as a part of the environment around it has been uploaded in STEP format to the SimScale platform.
+Many times, in plant design, the simple indoor configuration should be analyzed.
+In this airflow analysis of a simple hall with open doors, the airflow domain—including the inner part of the hall as well as a part of the environment around it—has been uploaded in STEP format to the SimScale platform.

 The simulation was set up using the analysis type for steady-state, natural convection flow.
-Different fixed temperature as well as zero-gradient boundary conditions have been assigned to simulate the heated hall during winter while the outside environment is cold.
-The simulation results enable the early visualization of the pressure and velocity field, of the volume flux as well as the resulting temperature within the hall.
+Different fixed temperatures, as well as zero-gradient boundary conditions, have been assigned to simulate the heated hall during winter when the outside environment is cold.
+The simulation results enable the early visualization of the pressure and velocity field of the volume flux, as well as the resulting temperature within the hall.